 What I can say is that “Cursed Child” picks up roughly around the time of the now-famous epilogue to the final book.
 Harry, Ginny, Ron, Hermione, and Draco are all dropping their children off at platform 9 3/4 to begin their journeys to Hogwarts.
 But of course, can we possibly expect that both Harry — and his child Albus Severus Potter — can stay away from danger?
 Unsurprisingly, chaos ensues.

 Although it is certainly difficult to be critical of “Cursed Child” I will try for a brief moment.
 The script is certainly not stellar.
 Overall there are some bizarre pacing issues, ironic in a play about the passage of time.
-Part Two in particular suffers from structural confusion, and perhaps suggests that this could have been a perfectly good single play, but the desire to make it two parts required stretching one plot line and then quickly creating another, unrelated one.
-But these flaws are entirely with the script, in production there is so much magic that it is all too easy to get swept up and not even notice the problems in the writing.
+Part Two, in particular, suffers from structural confusion and perhaps suggests that this could have been a perfectly good single play, but the desire to make it two parts required stretching one plot line and then quickly creating another, unrelated one.
+But these flaws are entirely with the script, in production, there is so much magic that it is all too easy to get swept up and not even notice the problems in writing.

 The only flaw in the production itself I can site is, surprisingly, the choreography.
 Perhaps you are wondering, why is there choreography in a play?, and the case of “Cursed Child” are you certainly correct in your confusion.
 The play is rather long as it is and the extended choreographic scene transitions are unnecessary and do not add anything to the piece.
 They mostly consist of swirling capes and moving actors on staircases.
 But just as the magic saves any textual issues, the fantastic music by Imogen Heap gives the choreography a pass.